rtrppl/orgrr/readme.md

 ### orgrr-search

-For a long time I used different packages to search my notes, a separate function seemed unnecessary.
+For a long time I used different packages to search my notes (see, for example, the excellent [deadgrep](https://github.com/Wilfred/deadgrep)) and a separate function felt unnecessary.
 With the advent of containers in orgrr this began to change.
-There seemed to be no package that allows to search a number of specified folders (which is what containers in orgrr are, see [orgrr-containers](#orgrr-containers)) at the same time. `orgrr-search` searches the current container, whereas `C-u orgrr-search` or `orgrr-global-search` searches all containers.
+It was increasingly difficult to search a number of specified folders (which is what containers in orgrr are, see [orgrr-containers](#orgrr-containers)) at the same time - hence this function.

+`orgrr-search` searches the current container, whereas `C-u orgrr-search` or `orgrr-global-search` searches all containers.
 The search string entered here is directly passed to `ripgrep`, so all `regex` that ripgrep understands should also work here.
 Search in orgrr is not case sensitive (i.e. `rg -i` is set).

 ### orgrr-rename